Making mosaics and learning about peacebuilding at the museum!

 Founded in 2004, The International Peace Museum raises awareness of nonviolent strategies for achieving peace now and in the future.
 It honors the 1995 Dayton Peace Accords that ended the war in Bosnia.
 The Dayton International Peace Museum was founded by J. Frederick Arment, Ralph and Christine Dull, Steve Fryburg and Lisa Wolters.

-Lessons of the Dayton Peace Accords
+Lessons of the Dayton Accords

 Nationalism and xenophobia were at the root of the brutal war in Bosnia-Herzegovina.
 Unfortunately, these tactics are not new, and they are becoming common again as new political leaders around the world use nationalism to rise to power.
 It is up to peace-loving people to be just as passionate about a world that celebrates diversity and difference.
 Visit our full digital exhibit on the Dayton Peace Accords, and the aftermath of the war in the former Yugoslavia.